PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 result-retention contract.
 Implement only that observation-only assignment, rerun focused and branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Terminal normalization/pad result retention implementation checkpoint

+The terminal direct call now retains its unchanged fixed two-key dictionary as `_terminal_normalization_pad_stats`.
+The loop-local call remains consumed as `normalization_pad_stats`, and the very-late and absolute-final orchestrators retain their flatten-only callback selections and shared state scopes.

+This is an assignment-only observation change.
+Because both child owners can prune unused tensors while reporting zero rewrites, the new result has no consumer and is not used as guard evidence.
+The child owners, schema, unconditional pruning, live LayoutState, diagnostics sink, adjacent captured InstanceNorm results, pass order, dependencies, and TensorFlow behavior remain unchanged.

+Implementation validation completed sequentially under `uv`:

+- terminal normalization/pad boundary, architecture, pass efficiency, and very-late orchestration coverage: `375 passed in 19.73s`
+- concrete InstanceNorm/Pad and flattened global-norm/Pad fixtures:
+  `2 passed, 739 deselected in 0.60s`
+- branch-changed broad suite plus the same orchestration coverage:
+  `1433 passed in 24.60s`

+These are unit, contract, and orchestration checks; this result-retention change does not claim a new model-corpus run.

+At resume, audit the next raw terminal result boundary rather than consuming `_terminal_normalization_pad_stats` as complete mutation evidence.
+Preserve the explicit observation-only limitation, commit and push only, and do not create, reopen, or update a pull request.